codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 ### <a name="basic-troubleshooting"></a>Basic troubleshooting

-In this case we have the "theory" that the application is trying to connect to the database before everything is ready, in this case we have to test that if we run the application after the database is ready everything will work.
+In this case we have the "theory" that the application is trying to connect to the database before everything is ready.
+We have to test that if we run the application after the database is ready, everything will work.

-The most basic thing that we can do to verify that is to spawn the containers and to start the application manually, but how to connect to the container using docker-compose?
+The most basic thing that we can do to verify that is to spawn the containers and to start the application manually, but how can we connect to the container using `docker-compose`?

-Just like running a single container in Docker, docker-compose provides the `run` method so we can use to access a shell inside our container.
+Just like running a single container in Docker, `docker-compose` provides the `run` method which we can use to access a shell inside our container.

 ```shell
 # docker-compose run <service> <command>
 docker-compose run realworld /bin/sh
 ```

-This will give access to the container with the application allowing to run:
+This will give access to the container with the application allowing us to run:

 ```shell
 $ java -jar realworldkata-1.0-SNAPSHOT-all.jar